EMERGING MARKETS-Stocks, FX plummet as dollar leaps on rate hike bets, growth fears

 "The weakness we're seeing isn't because of EM, but more the risk aversion across markets, as EM currencies, stocks and bonds are repricing risks around a longer U.S. Federal Reserve tightening cycle or a longer period of inflation," said Cristian Maggio, head of emerging markets strategy at TD Securities.

-Russian President Vladimir Putin led celebrations of the Soviet Union's victory over Nazi Germany on Monday and said troops and volunteers fighting in the eastern Ukrainian Donbass region were doing so for their motherland.
+Russian President Vladimir Putin led celebrations of the Soviet Union's victory over Nazi Germany and said troops fighting in the Donbas region were doing so for their motherland.

-"The market was concerned there could be announcements from Putin, such as a formal declaration of war, but he made rhetorical comments painting Russia as a victim rather than the aggressor, which is consistent with the narrative coming from the Kremlin, so the speech delivered nothing surprising," Maggio added.
+"The market was concerned there could be announcements from Putin, such as a formal declaration of war, but he made rhetorical comments painting Russia as a victim rather than the aggressor, so the speech delivered no surprises," Maggio added.

-The Group of Seven (G7) nations on Sunday committed to ban or phase out imports of Russian oil, while the U.S. unveiled sanctions against Gazprombank executives and other businesses to punish Moscow for its war against Ukraine.
-Oil prices fluctuated on Monday.
-O/R
+Meanwhile, Sri Lankan Prime Minister Mahinda Rajapaksa on Monday offered his resignation amid the nation's worst economic crisis since independence that has led to widespread protests.
+Sri Lanka's rupee LKR= was 1.4% weaker against the dollar.

-Russia's rouble was trading at 67.37 RUB= against the dollar in offshore trading, not far from a more than two-year high of 65.3125 hit on Thursday.
-RU/RUB
+"The chance of the prime minister going was always quite high - the question now is if the president, (Gotabaya) Rajapaksa, now goes," Abrdn emerging market debt investment director Kevin Daly said.

 EM spreads and yields rose, but were still a fair way down from the peaks hit just after Russia's invasion of Ukraine in late February.